ppworks/squasher/README.md

     $ squasher 2013/12    #prior to December 2013
     $ squasher 2013/12/19 #prior to 19 December 2013

+You can use another database configuration key instead of 'development'.

+    $ DB_CONFIG_KEY='another_development' squasher 2014

 ## Requirements

 It works and was tested on Ruby 1.9.3+ and Rails 3.1+.
 It also requires a valid configuration in `config/database.yml` and using Ruby format in `db/schema.rb` (default Rails use-case).